zeigernz/jekyll-now/about.md

 ### Past Projects

-Some of my notable past projects include:
+Some of my notable current or past projects include:
+- working with a wider government team to develop future versions of a unique Covid19 contact tracing solution
 - leveraging the power of big data to deliver [life saving drugs of the future](https://www.geneious.com/biopharma/features/)
+- helping [Auckland Museum](https://www.aucklandmuseum.com/) reach massive audiences with an API driven approach to [digital transformation](https://www.aucklandmuseum.com/discover/collections-online/our-data)
+- developing devops pipelines and a GraphQL API for one of Australasia's fastest-growing tourism and transport companies
 - customising a [project management product](https://www.digite.com/) for one of the world's leading telecom operators
-- helping a museum reach massive audiences with [digital transformation](https://www.aucklandmuseum.com/discover/collections-online/our-data)
-- developing [APIs](https://dev-portal.at.govt.nz/) for real time tracking of public transport
+- helping develop [APIs](https://dev-portal.at.govt.nz/) for real time tracking of public transport in Auckland
 - working with a broadcast company to streamline their catalogue services

 ### Experience with